stresearch/safe-video-2025/README.md

 To advance the state of the art in video forensics, we are launching a funded evaluation challenge at the [Authenticity and Provenance in the Age of Generative AI (APAI) workshop](https://sites.google.com/berkeley.edu/apai-iccv2025) at ICCV 2025.
 This challenge will drive innovation in detecting and attributing fully synthetic and manipulated video content.
 It will focus on several critical dimensions, including generalizability across diverse visual domains, robustness against evolving generative video techniques, and scalability for real-world deployment.
 As generative video technologies rapidly advance—with increasing accessibility and sophistication of image-to-video, text-to-video, and adversarially optimized pipelines—the need for effective and reliable solutions to authenticate visual content has become urgent.
 Sponsored by the ULRI Digital Safety Research Institute, this initiative aims to mobilize the research community to confront these challenges and strengthen global efforts in media integrity and trust.

+**All participants are required to register for the competition**

-Sign up here to participate and receive updates: [Google Form](https://forms.gle/46DZUGGzk2wdS64z7)
+- Sign up here to participate and receive updates: [Google Form](https://forms.gle/46DZUGGzk2wdS64z7)
+- For info please contact: SafeChallenge2025@gmail.com
+- See instructions on how to submit and [🆘 Helpful Stuff](#-helpful-stuff), [debug example](debug_example.md), open issues for reference or join our [discord server](https://discord.gg/bxNsutKmTH)

 ## 🥇 Detailed Leaderboard
 coming soon ...